anoff/nd101/notes.md

 * plot frequency of features to identify nodes that might not be necessary
 * [t-distributed Stochastic Neighbor Embedding (TSNE)](http://scikit-learn.org/stable/modules/generated/sklearn.manifold.TSNE.html) to visualize multi-dimensional (e.g. neural network weights)

+### embedding / word2vec

+* [embedding](https://en.wikipedia.org/wiki/Word_embedding) are used to speed up hidden layer calculations
+* for datasets with huge amount of classes (e.g. text ~50k+ words) instead of matrix multiplication with only a single _1_ in the input vector look up the weights directly with a word2vector index mechanism
+* [word2vec](http://mccormickml.com/2016/04/19/word2vec-tutorial-the-skip-gram-model/) is an embedding technique for text inputs
+* w2v also adds semantic information to the vector representation by reproducing the semantic similarity on the vector level (similar words have similar vectors)
+* CBOW (continous bag of words): surrounding words are used to define the one in the middle vs Skip-gram: middle word is used to predict surrounding words

 ## CNN

 > Convolutional neural networks generate higher order features by applying kernels over one section of a matrix at a time.
 Stacking convolutions and multiple kernels increases the _feature depth_.